-A Boost Perks mobile app lets customers save money with partner brands such as AMC, Papa John’s Sams’s Club, Costco, and others.
+A Boost Perks mobile app lets customers save money with partner brands such as AMC, Papa John’s Sam’s Club, Costco, and others.

 What phones does Boost offer?

-Take a peek at the current lineup of Android phones offered through Boost and you’ll find familiar names from brands like LG, Samsung, and Motorola.
-There are also devices from the likes of Coolpad, ZTE, and Wiko, too.
+Take a peek at the current lineup of Android phones offered through Boost and you’ll find familiar names from brands like Samsung and Motorola.
+There are also devices from the likes of LG, Coolpad, and Wiko, too.

 For those looking to save money there are also a handful devices which are certified pre-owned, meaning that although they were once used by someone else, they come with a guarantee/warranty.